syncfusion-content/xamarin-docs/Xamarin/Chat/Getting-started.md

 ### Release mode issue in UWP platform

-The known Framework issue in UWP platform is the custom controls will not render when deployed the application in `Release Mode`.
+The known Framework issue in UWP platform is that the custom controls will not render when deployed the application in `Release Mode`.
 It can be resolved by initializing the SfChat assemblies in `App.xaml.cs` in UWP project as in the following code snippet.

 {% highlight c# %}
 // In App.xaml.cs